gadenbuie/phenoptrExamples/README.md

 with inForm® image analysis software.
 The files in the `extdata/samples` directory are a selection of the inForm output from these images.

-This table shows the Opal stains used, the epitope they were bound to, and the colors used to show the stain in the composite and phenotype views.
+This table shows the stains used, the epitopes they were bound to, and the colors used to show the stains in the composite and phenotype views.

 Stain   | Epitope | Composite | Phenotype
 --------|---------|-----------|----------